serhatakcadag/blog-app-laravel/README.md

 ## HOW TO USE

-TO USE THE APP MAKE SURE THAT LARAVEL AND COMPOSER INSTALLED.
+TO USE THE APP MAKE SURE THAT LARAVEL AND COMPOSER ARE INSTALLED.
 <ul>
     <li>composer update</li>
     <li>composer install</li>